 Please, share this guide in your Social Media so that others can also benefit from it.
 Share you comments!

-The Lean Startup methodology supplies a scientific method of creating and managing startups and obtain a preferred product to customers’ hands faster.
+The Lean Startup/Management methodology supplies a scientific method of creating and managing startups and obtain a preferred product to customers’ hands faster.
 The Lean Startup method shows you how you can drive a startup-how you can steer, when you should turn, so when to persevere-and also be a company with maximum acceleration.
 It’s a principled method of cool product development.

 A lot of startups start with a concept for something that they believe people want.
 Then they spend several weeks, sometimes years, perfecting that product without ever showing the merchandise, even in an exceedingly rudimentary form, towards the prospective customer.
 Once they neglect to achieve broad uptake from customers, it’s frequently simply because they never spoke to potential customers and determined set up product was interesting.
 When customers ultimately communicate, through their indifference, they don’t worry about the concept, the startup failures.